Love in the air for Iranians defying Valentine's ban

 Like many Iranian youths, Mehran said this was an opportunity to have fun in Islamic Iran.

-Other Iranians see no reason for Valentine's Day celebrations, arguing that Iran is a civilised country with "various historical days to honour kindness and love."
+Other Iranians see no reason for Valentine's Day celebrations, arguing that Iran is a civilized country with "various historical days to honor kindness and love."

 "This is something encouraged by shop owners to earn more money," said government employee Mohammad Sarkari, 47.